Delay forms the basis for a wide range of effects that can transform your tracks from dull and pedestrian to polished and professional.

 A less fussy means of achieving a similar result is to set up a compressor to duck the delay when the vocal is present.
 To set this up, you'll need a compressor and DAW that allow you to use an external side-chain input.
 Here's how to do it:

-1. Add the compressor after the delay — and any subsequent processors in the send chain — on your send channel (picture 5).
+1. Add the compressor after the delay — and any subsequent processors in the send chain — on your send channel (screen 5).

 2. Next, go to the compressor's side-chain input and set it so that the compressor is triggered by the lead vocal track.
 How you do this varies from DAW to DAW, so if you're unsure, check the manual.